Tutorial: Web Testing (JavaScript)¶

 Playback in Other Browsers¶

-Now that we have recorded our test in Chrome, we want to play the same script back in other browsers.
-That is very easy to do.
-Find web browser dropdown in the top right corner of the Rapise window and select a different browser (e.g. Selenium - Edge, Selenium - Firefox, etc.) and click the Play
+Now that we have recorded our test in Chrome, we can play the same script back in other browsers.
+This is very easy to do.
+Locate the web browser dropdown in the top-right corner of the Rapise window, select a different browser (e.g., Selenium - Edge, Selenium - Firefox, etc.), and then click the Play

 button.